alexiaixelaa/lmd_website/README.md

+This is a website in progress, built with react and vite

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.